(I may earn a small commission on the products linked to in this post.)

 We shed skin constantly but never notice it.
 Dust mites actually do us a favor by processing our waste.

-The most popular place dust mite are found is in our bed because we spend so much time there and lots of shed skin.
+The most popular place dust mites are found is in our bed because we spend so much time there and lots of shed skin.
 Dust mites are also common in carpets, closets, unwashed clothes, and around pet beds.

 Keeping our homes free of dust is a challenge, however for people with allergy it is essential.